lpipes/SARS_CoV_2_wastewater_surveillance/README.md

 We present a method for estimating the relative proportions of SARS-CoV-2 strains from wastewater samples.
 The method uses an initial step to remove unlikely strains, imputation of missing nucleotides using the global SARS-CoV-2 phylogeny, and an Expectation-Maximization (EM) algorithm for obtaining maximum likelihood estimates of the proportions of different strains in a sample.
 # Performance
 <img src="https://github.com/lpipes/SARS_CoV_2_wastewater_surveillance/blob/main/single_end_300bp.png?raw=true">
-Figure 1.
+<b>Figure 1</b>.
 Estimated proportions for simulated 300 bp single-end reads with five replicates for when the sample truly contains 1 (A), 3 (B), 5 (C), or 10 (D) strains out of a total of 1,499,078 non-redundant candidate strains in the database.
 The red dashed lines indicate the true proportion of each strain.
 'Other' indicates the sum of estimated proportions for all strains that are not truly represented in the sample.
 <img src="https://github.com/lpipes/SARS_CoV_2_wastewater_surveillance/blob/main/bayarea.png?raw=true">
-Figure 2.
+<b>Figure 2</b>.
 Estimated proportions of the top 25 strains estimated from wastewater shotgun sequencing data from Crits-Cristoph et al. (2021) and their log-likelihood ratios.
 Strains with an asterisk (*) are identical with other strains.

 ## Notes for EM.R
 Usage: EM_C_LLR.R [-[-mismatch|i] [<character>]] [-[-error_rate|e] <double>] [-[-filter|f] [<double>]] [-[-llr|l]] [-[-num_show|n] <integer>] [-[-help|h]]